alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/deployment.md

     cp -av ./bin/sectors/img_class/* /media/user/V2M-MPS3/SOFTWARE/
     ```

+    Note that the `itcm.bin` and `ddr.bin` files correspond to the part of the application residing in the first and second load region respectively,
+    as defined in the [scatter file](../../source/application/hal/platforms/bare-metal/bsp/mem_layout/mps3-sse-300.sct).

 2. The `./bin/sectors/images.txt` file must be copied over to the MPS3.
 The exact location for the destination depends
    on the version of the MPS3 board and the application note for the bit file in use.

-   For example, the revision C of the MPS3 board hardware uses an application note directory named `ETHOSU`, to replace the
+   For example, the revision C of the MPS3 board hardware uses an application note directory named `AN547`, to replace the
    `images.txt` file, like so:

     ```commandline
-    cp ./bin/sectors/images.txt /media/user/V2M-MPS3/MB/HBI0309C/ETHOSU/images.txt
+    cp ./bin/sectors/images.txt /media/user/V2M-MPS3/MB/HBI0309C/AN547/images.txt
     ```

 3. Open the first serial port available from MPS3.
 For example, `/dev/ttyUSB0`.
 This can be typically done using